Skip to content

 The JHPCE operates as a formal Common Pool Resource (CPR) Hierarchy with rights to specific resources based on stakeholder ownership of resources.
 To benefit the entire research community, excess computing capacity is made available to non-stakeholders on an as-available basis, in exchange for fees that defray the operating costs of the stakeholders.

-If your lab is interested in joining the JHPCE community, either as a stakeholder or as a non-stakeholder, please contact the director (jhpce@jhu.edu) to determine whether we can accommodate your needs.
+If your lab is interested in joining the JHPCE community, either as a stakeholder or as a non-stakeholder, please contact the directors (jhpce@jhu.edu) to determine whether we can accommodate your needs.

 If your lab is already a member, and you need to add new users, then have the users fill out the JHPCE new user request form.